requestly/interceptor/README.md

 #### 🖥️ Desktop App

-Use the desktop app to capture traffic across browsers, mobile devices, and any desktop application — ideal for debugging, mocking APIs, and recording sessions.
+Use the desktop app to capture traffic across browsers, mobile devices, and any desktop application — ideal for debugging, mocking APIs, and sessions.

 | Platform | Download |
 | --- | --- |